top of page

 Educator

-low-income immigrant and undocumented students with academic counseling, AAPI mental health support services, peer mentoring and multilingual support.
+David is now the director of Laney College’s Asian Pacific American Student Success program, which supports immigrant, undocumented, and formerly incarcerated students with academic counseling, mental health support services, peer mentoring, and multilingual support.

 DSC01436.JPG